 Members requiring assistance with recertification should contact our Marketplace Facilitated Enrollers at 888-432-8026.

 Medicaid and Health and Recovery Plan (HARP) Benefits

-See Appendix K for a listing of covered services under Medicaid Managed Care (MMC) and HARP.
+See Appendix K of the Medicaid Managed Care Model Contract for a listing of covered services.
 The benefit information provided in Appendix K does not list every service that is covered or list every limitation or exclusion.